j7168908jx/j7168908jx.github.io/_posts/2024-04-30-quant-d-probability.md

   </details>

 - <details><summary>
-  Roll a 100-side dice and get paid the number it shows.
+  Roll a 100-side die and get paid the number it shows.
 You can roll again by paying 1 dollar.
 What is the best expected payoff?
   </summary>
-  Assume we stop if getting top $a$ result and we denote $x$ as the expected payoff, we have
+  Assume we stop if we get top $a$ result and we denote $x$ as the expected payoff, we have

   $$x = \frac{a}{100}\times\frac{200-a+1}{2} + \frac{100-a}{100}(x-1).$$